morzack/aerpawlib-vehicle-control/aerpawlib/test/README.md

 ## Manual Simulation Tests
 In addition to unit testing the util.py API, this folder contains a variety of parameter files to run the speed test and rover search to validate the behavior of the safety checker in util.py

+### run_safety_checker_sitl_tests.py
+The script `run_safety_checker_sitl_tests.py` provides a convenient way to launch the SITL, mavproxy, filter, and optionally a vehicle script automatically.
+By default the script anticipates to launch the vehicle speed test and requires the parameter `--script_params <speed_test_params_file.yaml>`.
+However instead you can pass in the parameter `--no_script True` to bypass this and only launch SITL, mavproxy, and the filter.
+In this case, the script will output a connection address for you to use when manually launching an aerpawlib vehicle script.

 ### Speed test script tests
 Here is a step by step guide to running the speed test
 1. Make sure your current directory is `/AHN/E-VM/Profile_software/vehicle_control/aerpawlib/aerpawlib/test`